 However, know this – I can give you a frame or module from which you can have a better grasp about yourself.

 The 12 Archetypes – these are 12 concepts of the self which are formed as humanity grows.
 They are 12 core ideas which we can find in each and every individual, despite of race, ethnicity, and social context.
 The 12 archetypes are universal frames from which we can get an idea about the self.

 With the 12 archetypes, I am confident that you will end-up having a better grasp about your individuality.
-I am not saying that after reading about these 12 archetypes, you will achieve buddha-like enlightenment.
+I am not saying that after reading about these 12 archetypes love and relationship guide, you will achieve buddha-like enlightenment.

 Rather, with the 12 archetypes, you are less likely to repeat the same mistakes and is aware of how to address the recurring problems in your love life.